triskaT/english-for-designers/02-first-impression/index.md

 - *It was my first project and even though it’s very rough around the edges I’m proud of it*.

+### Other things I work on

-Most of the time now I practice gesture drawing:
+Most of the time now I practice gesture drawing.
 My goal is to make my ideas come to life for others to enjoy, just like I enjoy in games or stories.